julienvvtv/DE1-Temperature_sensor/README.md

 # DE1-temperature_sensor

-The goal of this project was to learn to control an I2C temperature sensor with an Altera Cyclone V SoC using Quartus II starting from a simple code C that did the same job on a PIC card.
+The goal of this project was to learn to control an I2C temperature sensor with an Altera Cyclone V SoC using Quartus II starting from a simple code C that did the same job on a PIC card  (temperature.c).

 In this project :